 3. Have a Positive Impact on the World

 Another way to boost confidence is to do something that has a positive impact on the world.
 When we see that we really can affect people positively, it makes us feel all warm and gooey inside.
 And this kind of confidence is more enduring that simply seeking the approval of others.

-Confidence is not always the easiest skill to build.
+Learning how to be more confident is not always the easiest thing to do.
 But my working on it, we actually can grow and improve our self-worth and feel better about ourselves as a result.

 About Dr. Tchiki Davis